Kimon Nicolaïdes: Teaching career

 Following World War I, he returned to New York to teach at the Art Students League of New York.
 One of his students was artist Revington Arthur.
 While teaching, he developed a method of teaching drawing that he shared in the world-famous and widely used The Natural Way to Draw (1941).

 His influence

-At the time of Nicolaïdes' death, the manuscript for The Natural Way to Draw was incomplete.
+At the time of Nicolaïdes's death, the manuscript for The Natural Way to Draw was incomplete.
 A close friend and former student, Mamie Harmon, oversaw its completion and its publication in 1941.
 (Harmon's papers are available in the Archives of American Art.)
 His influence on the teaching of drawing has been long-lasting and substantial, and his book is still in use today.
 In brief, he taught drawing by (1) exploring the edge of the subject with 'contour drawing', (2) encouraging free and rapid 'gesture drawing', (3) encouraging tonal drawings of weight or mass, and (4) (most importantly) prescribing a daily exercise of 'memory drawing'.